Naomi Shelton

-Naomi Davis Shelton (born Naomi Virginia Davis; October 14, 1942 – February 17, 2021) was an American gospel, blues, funk, and soul musician, who played traditional black gospel, deep funk, northern soul and rhythm and blues styles of music.
-She started her music career, in 1958, after she graduated from high school in Alabama.
-Davis was the lead singer of The Gospel Queens from Brooklyn, later known as Naomi Shelton & the Gospel Queens.
+Naomi Davis Shelton (born Naomi Virginia Davis; October 14, 1942 – February 17, 2021) was an American gospel, blues, funk, and soul musician, who performed traditional black gospel, deep funk, northern soul and rhythm and blues styles of music.
+She started her music career in 1958, and in 1999 she formed the group Naomi Shelton & the Gospel Queens.

-Early life
+Biography

-Shelton was born Naomi Virginia Davis on October 14, 1942, in Midway, Alabama, where she was the younger sister of Hattie Mae and Annie Ruth.
-She was raised in the church at Mount Coney Baptist Church, by her parents.
-They sang together, until the first one graduated from high school, eventually she would graduate in 1958, first going to Florida, then she settled in Brooklyn, during 1963.
-She did the job of a maid by doing cleaning work at houses in Brooklyn, while she was singing at the Night Cap, during the evenings.
-She was married to Dennis Shelton.
+Shelton was born in Midway, Alabama.
+She and her two older sisters grew up as members of Mount Coney Baptist Church, and sang together until the oldest graduated from high school.
+After Naomi graduated in 1958, she moved to Florida and in 1963 she settled in Brooklyn, New York.
+She worked as a maid while singing at the Night Cap venue in the evenings.
+She later married Dennis Shelton.

-Music career
+In 1999 she formed the Gospel Queens with Cliff Driver.
+After a recording deal fell through in the mid 2000s when the label folded, the group signed with Daptone in the late 2000s.Their first studio album What Have You Done, My Brother? was released in 2009, and peaked at No. 41 on the Billboard Top Gospel Albums chart.
+They released Cold World in 2014, and that album reached No. 23 on the Top Gospel Albums chart.

-She started professional singing right after she graduated from high school in 1958, with her first recording deal falling through in 2002 with Desco Records, after they liquidated.
-Shelton would eventually get a recording contract with Daptone Records, where she was the lead singer of The Gospel Queens, while they have released two albums.
-She appears as herself in the 2014 film, Song One.
+Shelton appeared as herself in the 2014 film Song One and she contibuted one song to its soundtrack.
+She died in Brooklyn at age 78 in 2021.